20 Things You Can Feed Your Baby Ducks

 3. Pears

-Pears should be given to ducks in the same manner as apples: fresh, dried, or frozen and with the cores, stems, and seeds removed.
+Pears should be given to ducklings in the same manner as apples: fresh, dried, or frozen and with the cores, stems, and seeds removed.
 Pears are likewise high in sugar so limit their consumption as well.

 different types of tomatoes in bowl